rs/pushd/README.md

 - `400` Invalid subscriber id format
 - `404` The specified subscriber does not exist

+#### Self Subscriber Test

+You may want to test from your app if the push notification system is working.
+You can test this by POSTing an empty body on `/subscriber/SUBSCRIBER_ID/test`.
+Pushd will send back a test notification with "Test" as message and {"test": "ok"} as data.

+    > POST /subscriber/SUBSCRIBER_ID/test HTTP/1.1
+    >
+    --
+    < HTTP/1.1 201 Created

+##### Return Codes
+- `200` subscriber exists, information returned
+- `400` Invalid subscriber id format
+- `404` The specified subscriber does not exist

 #### Subscribe to an Event

 For pushd, an event is represented as a simple string.
 By default a subscriber won't receive push notifications other than broadcasts or direct messages if it’s not subscribed to events.
 Events are text and/or data sent by your service on pushd.
 Pushd's role is to convert this event into a push notification for any subscribed subscriber.